isabella232/journeys.en/help/using/reporting/reporting.md

 1. The **[!UICONTROL Journey summary]** out-of-the box report appears on screen.
 To access custom report, click the Close button.

 1. Click **[!UICONTROL Create new project]** to start your report from scratch.
 You, then, only need to add panels and drag and drop components or visualizations to your freeform environment.
+For more information on how to create your custom report, refer to this [page](../reporting/reportingcreating.md).

 ## Journey summary template {#ootb-template}